 Premiering in 1983, WarGames was one of the first hacker movies.
 Its protagonist is a high school student named David, a slacker who happens to also be a computer genius.
 While attempting to hack into a computer game company, he comes upon a system that doesn’t identify itself but allows him to play games.
 When he reaches an impasse, he learns from others about a backdoor password.

 Soon, he’s playing a new game, except this is no game.
 It’s actually a nuclear missile platform.
-Eventually the computer system becomes intelligent with a desire to win the war.
+Eventually, the computer system becomes intelligent with a desire to win the war.
 War is avoided as the program slowly learns that there are no winners.
-What makes this movie iconic to the hacker community is that David looks somewhat like them: exceptionally bright yet bored by traditional school.
+What makes this movie iconic to the hacker community is that David looks somewhat like them: exceptionally bright yet bored by a traditional school.
 He’s curious and intuitive, two traits that characterize many in the profession.
 While David had no ill intent, he was very willing to keep pushing through the system, his curiosity never fully quenched.

 Blackhat opens with a hacker breaching a nuclear plant’s infrastructure, making it explode.
 The blackhat in this story is like any blackhatter, he’s hacking into systems as a means for monetary gain and attacking others.
 The Blackhat is pursued by a Chinese officer and his red hat former programming partner, who has been incarcerated for criminal crimes but is allowed out to catch the hacker before greater harm is done.
 In this story, there are multiple sides to the hacker experience: the villain is the blackhat, the officer has the moral compass, and the red hat has a past of previous crimes but considers himself neither good nor bad.

 3. Live Free or Die Hard